katamaran-project/sail-backend/docs/code-overview.md

 ## Coding Style

+Below we justify our coding style, which may be considered to be rather unidiomatic.

 ### No wildcards

 We shied away from using wildcards in match expressions, instead opting to handle each case explicitly.